masonrware/cosi-132a-repo/WareMason_PA4/README.md

 *   `def build_inverted_index(wapo_docs: Iterable) -> None:`

 This method is used to construct an inverted index and insert it into the database.
 Using the iterable argument that represents each individual document, the program indexes each document in the collection.
-After this is done, the method `insert_db_index()` is used to insert the index into a mongo database.
+After this is done, the method `insert_vs_index()` is used to insert the index into a mongo database.
 The list discussed earlier is used to represent the index and it is passed as a descendingly sorted index.

+*   `def parse_query(query: str) -> Tuple[List[str], List[str], List[str]]:`

+This method parses a query by utilizing the text processor built off of the TextProcessor class housed in `text_processing.py`.
+It also finds the stop words and unknown words and returns all three: the query, stop words, and unknown words.
+It retains a list of stop words by comparing the tokens in the normalized query to the normalized tokens in the non normalized query.
+It retains a list of unknown words by comparing the tokens in the normalized query with the index's keys.

-*   `def intersection(posting_lists: List[List[int]]) -> List[int]:`
+*   `def top_k_docs(doc_scores: Dict[int, float], k: int) -> List[Tuple[float, int]]:`

-This is potentially the most elegant method ever written in Python.
-It uses one line of code to find the intersection of multiple posting\_lists of ids and returns the intersecting list.
-It is used to find the common documents between multiple terms, say, in a query.
+This method implements a heapq on a list using the python package heapq.
+First, the method build the heap, then it heapifys it, and lastly it extracts the k largest documents, provided as an argument.

 *   `def query_inverted_index(query: str) -> Tuple[List[int], List[str], List[str]]:`

 Finally, this method is the powerhouse of the engine.
 It queries the database for document information and returns all of the relevant documents as well as a list of stop words and unknown words.
-Using the user's query, the method normalizes its tokens and finds all alphanumeric and dash characters using the regex expression: `r'[\w']+|[.,!?;]'`.
-It retains a list of stop words by comparing the tokens in the normalized query to the normalized tokens in the non normalized query.
-It retains a list of unknown words by comparing the tokens in the normalized query with the index's keys.
-It then builds a list of posting lists of each token in the query.
-Using the `intersection()` method described above, the method builds a list of the common postings and returns it to be rendered.
+Using the user's query, the method normalizes its tokens and finds all alphanumeric and dash characters using the method parse_query, discussed above.
+It then iterates over each term in the normalized query, querying its postings list from the db in the collection vs_index.
+Using this list of tuples of doc ids and tf scores, the method then calculates the idf of the respective document and term relationship.
+The tf-idf score is calculated by first multiplying the tf score of the given posting with the idf of entire data set and the length of the individual postings list.
+Next, a helper method `cosine_sim()` is used to calculate the cosine similarity of a document to the query.
+It does so by taking the previously calculated tf-idf score and the tf score of the document and divides their product by the product of the query length and the document length.
+Finally, it adds this calculated value to a dictionary called `doc_scores` where the keys are doc ids and values are cosine similarity scores.
+This dictionary gets passed to `top_k_scores` and then a reutrnable product is sent to `hw4.py` in order for the flask backend to render the results.

 ###   Mongo Database